Trio of Top Boutique Hotels in Greenpoint Brooklyn

 Mr. Singh - Driver - Box Hotel

 Complimentary transportation (7am-10:30pm) within a mile radius of the hotel includes pickup and drop off to subway stops, shops and restaurants.
-The professional and really nice Mr. Singh or other drivers are more than happy to show you the area.
+The professional and nice Mr. Singh or other drivers are more than happy to show you the area.

 On-Site Bar and Restaurant, Brooklyn Lantern, specializes in creative American cuisine, craft beer, and innovative cocktails.